 I’ve been making this recipe for many years.
 Still, Mr. GFE always is so surprised when we sit down to dinner in the summer and I present him with this meatloaf.
 He gives me a quizzical look that says “How did you make this meatloaf without me knowing it?”
-There are no tantalizing smells coming from the kitchen for an hour or more as is usually the case with meatloaf.
+He asks this question because there are no tantalizing smells coming from the kitchen for an hour or more as is usually the case with meatloaf.

-While this recipe is a definite winner during the summer, I actually make this meatloaf year round.
+While this recipe is a definite winner during the summer, I actually make this Tasty Meatloaf in the microwave year round.
 It’s not only an energy saver; it’s also a time saver.
 In fact, I just took one to Mom and Dad last week.
-As a side dish, I made a French Fry version of the Pan-Baked Potatoes, which are also made in the microwave.
+As a side dish, I made a French Fry version of the Quick and Easy Pan-Baked Potatoes, which are also made in the microwave.
 And I took them Chocolate Beer Muffins for dessert.
-(I’ve been “teasing” my Facebook and Twitter followers with mentions of these muffins/cupcakes.
-The recipe is coming soon; I promise.
-Remember … there’s that “don’t use the oven” thing going on right now.)

-I made another Tasty Meatloaf for the two of us early this week.
+I made another Tasty Meatloaf in the microwave for the two of us early this week.
 We each had a piece with our dinner and the rest went to my support group for our shared potluck at our monthly meeting the following night.
-This recipe is a favorite of the group—even for those who usually hate meatloaf!
+This recipe is a favorite of the group—even of those who usually hate meatloaf!
 In less than 20 minutes, you can have this tasty meat loaf on your dinner table with almost no extra heat added to your kitchen—enjoy!

 - 1 to 2 eggs, slightly beaten

 - ¾ cup gluten-free bread crumbs (or gluten-free bread torn into pieces), almond flour, etc. (see notes below)

 - ⅓ cup non-dairy milk (like coconut milk or almond milk, or dairy milk if you choose)